aspose-tasks/Aspose.Tasks-API-References/english/java/com.aspose.tasks/asn/_index.md

 ```

-The title of the hyperlink associated with an assignment.
+The title or explanatory text of a hyperlink associated with an assignment.

 ### HYPERLINK_ADDRESS {#HYPERLINK-ADDRESS}
 ```